goschtl/zope/z3c.zalchemy/trunk/src/z3c/zalchemy/README.txt

   >>> sqlalchemy.mapper(Aa, aTable) is not None
   True

-Now we cann assign the class to the engine :
+Now we can assign the class to the engine :

   >>> z3c.zalchemy.assignClass(Aa, 'engine2')